Angelus Novus, Paul Klee, 1920

 ** An earlier version of this entry mistakenly said that Four Jews on Parnassus is not available as an e-volume.
 We cannot remember what gave us that impression when we bought it a few weeks ago, but apologise for our error.

-[ For the record, post-Gutenberg has never met Carl Djerassi.
-All exchanges with this intellectually generous correspondent about ideas of mutual interest have been made across great distances. ]
+[ Update on 11.11.2019: For the record, post-Gutenberg had yet to meet Carl Djerassi when this series of entries on Paul Klee was written in 2013 (see part 2 and part 3) — but did in early autumn 2014 .
+All exchanges with this intellectually generous correspondent about ideas of mutual interest were made across vast distances. ]